paulfioravanti/paulfioravanti.github.io/_posts/2020-06-10-completed-typey-type.md

 And so, after five months of practice, I finally reached **100% completion**, meaning I have been able to type 10,000 words without mis-strokes.

-I was initially worried that I was not hitting goals fast enough since I read of people who were, say, getting up to 50 words-per-minute (WPM) after just a month or two of steno practice.
+I was initially worried that I was not hitting goals fast enough since I had read of people who were, say, getting up to 50 words-per-minute (WPM) after just a month or two of steno practice.
 Maybe they had the luxury to dedicate their entire full-time schedule to stenography, or maybe they were super-geniuses, or maybe a bit of both....

 Regardless, I needed to consciously ignore all this, not compare myself to anyone else (real or imagined), and just _keep up the routine_.
 It may have